Amazon has included excellent parental controls in its Fire tablets. It’s one of the reasons we recommend them so highly as kids’ tablets.

 Then, tap on Amazon Content and Apps and choose what you want to block.
 Alexa is blocked in a child profile and you cannot enable it: it’s one of the restrictions Amazon thinks is necessary for kids.
 Currently, the only kids version of Alexa is available on the Echo Dot Kids that's sold only in the US for $69.99.

-Getting back to the matter in hand.
-Make sure ‘Password-protect purchases’ is enabled, as this stops kids from installing apps or buying anything from any stores that you haven’t blocked.
+Getting back to the Fire tablet, make sure ‘Password-protect purchases’ is enabled, as this stops kids from installing apps or buying anything from any stores that you haven’t blocked.
 Also make sure social sharing is blocked, unless the child is old enough and you’re ok with this.

-How do I limit screen time on a Fire tablet?
+How to limit screen time on an Amazon Fire tablet

 Now tap on Restricted Access Schedule.
 Here you can set when the child can't use their tablet.
-This is the only area where the controls are a bit limiting as you might want to set more than one period.
+This is the only area where the controls are a bit limiting as you might want to set more than one period, but you can't.
+The only workaround is to use the Amazon Parent Dashboard website to pause access to the tablet.

 There are more controls available if you go into the child's profile (tap on Profiles & Family Library instead of Parental Controls) and then tap on the child's name in the list.